violetballard/disrupter/rules/core/main.md

 4. CO 2 - Group 1 - Battlefield Actions

 ### <a name="rule12"></a>**Rule 12 - Line of Sight**
-Line of Sight (LOS) is determined by Stand bases or Vehicles (see [Rule 4 - Basing](#rule4.basing)).
+Infantry Line of Sight (LOS) is determined by Stand bases (see [Rule 4 - Basing](#rule4.basing)).

-If you can draw a straight line between any portion of two Stands or Vehicles without any Obstructions, there is LOS.
+If you can draw a straight line between any portion of two Stands, there is LOS.

 Friendly Stands and Vehicles are ignored as Obstructions.

 Facing does not matter for Infantry and the one Vehicle currently in the game (See [Vehicles][vehicles]).

+Vehicles have different LOS rules than Infantry (See [Vehicles][vehicles])

 [vehicles]: /equipment/vehicles.md